-Theorem 2.9.
-The time complexity of Algorithm 9 is $\mathcal{O}(D^2)$, the message complexity is $\mathcal{O}(m+nD)$, where D is the diameter of the graph, n the number of nodes, and m the number of edges.
+Theorem 3.6 (Analysis of Algorithm 13).
+The time complexity of Algorithm 13 is $O(D^2)$, the message complexity is O(m+nD), where D is the diameter of the graph, n the number of nodes, and m the number of edges.

 Proof: A broadcast/echo algorithm in T_p needs at most time 2D.
 Finding new neighbors at the leaves costs 2 time units.
-Since the BFS tree height is bounded by the diameter, we have D phases, giving a total time complexity of $\mathcal{O}(D^2)$.
+Since the BFS tree height is bounded by the diameter, we have D phases, giving a total time complexity of $O(D^2)$.
 Each node participating in broadcast/echo only receives (broadcasts) at most 1 message and sends (echoes) at most once.
-Since there are D phases, the cost is bounded by $\mathcal{O}(nD)$.
+Since there are D phases, the cost is bounded by O(nD).
 On each edge there are at most 2 "join" messages.
-Replies to a "join" request are answered by 1 "ACK" or "NACK", which means that we have at most 4 additional messages per edge.
-Therefore the message complexity is $\mathcal{O}(m+nD)$.
+Replies to a "join" request are answered by 1 "ACK" or "NACK", which means that we